Use CLI to Deploy Changes from a Sandbox to Data Cloud

 2. For Data Kit Type, select DevOps.

-3. Add Data Cloud components that you want to deploy from the DevOps data kit and define the publishing sequence for these components.
+3. Add Data Cloud components that you want to deploy from the DevOps data kit and review the publishing sequence for these components.
 The components that you can add include data streams, data lake objects, calculated insights, and data graphs.
 See Data Cloud in a Sandbox.

 1. In your sandbox org, from Data Cloud Setup, click Data Kits.